No Tags Found!

 0 0

 • Generally, leave encashment is done based on the basic salary.
-However, organizations can formulate the rules governing encashment.
+However, organizations can formulate their own rules governing encashment.
 Leave encashment is not mandated by Indian labor laws.
 The employer decides whether the unused paid leave can be encashed or carried forward to the next year.
 Organizations generally provide this facility to address authorized or unauthorized absenteeism.

 Hope this piece of information helps.